felicedeluca/graphmetrics/Readme.md

 example

 *"cr,st,ue,np"* for crossings, stress, edge length uniformity and neighbors preservation

-{input_metrics_path.csv} : full path for the output file with computed metrics.
-The file is created if does not exist

 ### Future improvements (needed)
 Currently the crossing counting is rather slow, it checks each pair of edges.
 A better way to count the crossings, such as a sweep-line algorithm, would speed-up the computation.